DenisGorbachev/playbook-of-programming/README.md

 # Philosophy

-1. Start from goal & design backwards (outputs -> inputs -> operations).
+1. Start from goal & design backwards (outputs -> inputs -> tests -> operations).
-1. Start from high-level picture, refine to low-level details.
+1. Start from high-level picture, refine to low-level details (high-level functions -> low-level functions).
+  1. Fill the high-level picture completely, then move to low-level details (write all operations of high-level function -> for each operation: write an implementation).

 ## Start from goal